microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 #### Edit your _simx_ webapp

-The simulator extension is located in the `/simx` folder.
-During _simx_ development, you'll generally make changes only to the files within this folder.
+The simulator extension webapp project is located in the `/simx` folder.
+During _simx_ development, you'll generally limit changes to files within this folder.

-The `simx-sample/simx` webapp was created with [Vite](https://vitejs.dev) + [React](https://react.dev) + [TypeScript](https://typescriptlang.org).
+The `pxt-simx-sample/simx` webapp was created with [Vite](https://vitejs.dev) + [React](https://react.dev) + [TypeScript](https://typescriptlang.org).
 None of these frameworks are required.
-You are free to use any framework you like, as long as the app is packaged as a static web application.
+Use any framework you like, as long as the app is packaged as a static web application.

 #### Update the Message Channel in _simx_